 I am a big fan of Aldi.
-They just have the best prices and I’ve done the research.
+They have the best prices, and I’ve done the research.

-With all the stores going with online ordering – both pickup and delivery, its easy to see all the prices online and deciding who has the best prices.
+With all the stores going with online ordering – both pickup and delivery, it’s easy to see all the prices online and decide who has the best prices.

-If you are not a fan of letting someone else pick out your food, then go with the best prices and plan ahead.
-Then choose less pricey foods and go to the store less often.
+If you do not like letting someone else pick out your food, go with the best prices and plan.
+Then, choose less pricey foods and go to the store less often.

-Turn down your hot water heater so when you have it on full blast, its as hot as oyu want it.
-That way the hot water isn’t being heated for no reason.
+Turn down your water heater so it’s as hot as you want when on full blast.
+That way, the hot water isn’t being heated for no reason.

-Better than this, purchase an on demand hot water heater.
+Better than this, purchase an on-demand water heater.
 The water is heated as you need it.
-You are not heating an entire tank of water just to let it sit there and reheat.
+You are not heating an entire water tank just to let it sit there and reheat.

 Negotiate Current Bills

-I do this a couple times per year.
-I will call auto insurance, sell phone providers, and Sirius XM at least once per year to get a better deal.
+I do this a couple of times per year.
+I will call auto insurance, cell phone providers, and Sirius XM at least once yearly to get a better deal.

-I got our cell phones reduced $35 a month and my son (who uses the majority of our data) who has a job is paying me for half of the bill.
-Without him on our plan, re could be saving over $100 a month.
+I got our cell phones reduced by $35 a month, and my son (who uses most of our data), who has a job, is paying me for half of the bill.
+Without him on our plan, we could save over $100 monthly.

-One thing I want to look into is the big family plans where everyone gets unlimited everything.
-That way my oldest and his wife can all go in on the same plan and save even more.
+I want to look into the big family plans where everyone gets unlimited everything.
+That way, my oldest and his wife can all go in on the same plan and save even more.

 Cook From Scratch